logo

 Instagram/pt_son

-They mainly eat large insects and sometimes small lizards.
-Their favorite hunting grounds are actually the trees, but occasionally they will even hunt at ground level.
+They mainly eat large insects and occasionally small lizards.
+Their favorite hunting grounds are typically the trees, but they will sometimes hunt at ground level.

 They build nests in holes of rotting trees and sometimes use tree termite nests.
 The females lay anywhere from two to five white eggs.

-The bird's Latin name is Lacedo pulchella, and has a very interesting origin.
+The bird's Latin name is Lacedo pulchella, which has a very interesting origin.
 The word Lacedo is an anagram of Alcedo, the Latin word for kingfisher.

 Instagram/globalbirders